Back to Blog

 Technology firms: DXC Technology (government and resources) and NTT DATA (digital transformation and managed services) offer AI capabilities as part of broader technology services across Australia.

-Specialist AI agencies: Every Australian capital city has a growing number of boutique AI firms focusing on specific domains, like computer vision for manufacturing, NLP for legal tech, predictive analytics for financial services, or AI for mining operations.
+Specialist AI agencies: Every Australian capital city has a growing number of boutique AI firms focusing on specific domains, such as computer vision for manufacturing, NLP for legal tech, predictive analytics for financial services, or AI for mining operations.
 These can be excellent when your problem is well-defined and matches their specialisation.

 Research organisations: CSIRO's Data61 does significant AI research and occasionally partners with commercial organisations.
 Universities across Australia, including University of Melbourne, Monash, QUT, University of Queensland, and UNSW, have strong AI research programs that some businesses partner with for specialised problems.